-BTS Boys Dish on 2017 AMAs, Celeb Crushes and Favorite Music Artists
+BTS Boys Dish on 2017 AMAs, Celeb Crushes and Favorite Music Artists - E!
+Online

 Meet BTS, the popular South Korean boy band that will perform at their first American Music Awards for the first time this Sunday.

-The K-pop group, also known as Bangtan Boys or Beyond The Scene, is made up of seven members: Jin, J-Hope, Jimin, Jungkook, RM (formerly known as Rap Monster), Suga and V: The Series.
+The K-pop group, also known as Bangtan Boys or Beyond The Scene, is made up of seven members: Jin, J-Hope, Jimin, Jungkook, RM (formerly known as Rap Monster), Suga and V.

 The boys chatted with E!
 News recently about their upcoming performance at the 2017 AMAs.
 They are set to perform their hit single "DNA."